 When Carri isn’t creating, or calling others to do the same, she can be found biking, rollerblading, or at the beach with bated breath awaiting the elusive “green flash”!
 She calls radiant Naples, Florida home.

 "We may easily be too big for God to use, but never too small."

 - Dwight L. Moody

-I believe the most important “job” we have is to discover our interests and talents, pursue our gifts, and share them with others!
+The most important “job” we have is to discover our interests and talents, develop our gifts, and share them with others.
 I believe wholeheartedly that every facet of our lives is used, where in the end we will see a magnificent design beyond what we could create on our own, and nothing is wasted!

 To inspire others to see possibilities and create with the blank paper, primed canvas, blob of clay, bucket of beads, plank of wood, . . . and within themselves!
 Encouraging little ones to understand they were created for a purpose, pay attention to their natural bend, and develop their gifts is of paramount importance.
 The work we are created to do is serious business, and seriously fun!